ebradim/OlxClone_dotNET5_Angular11/README.md

 ## 📝 Overview

-This project is no longer receiving updates ( almost done already )
+This project is no longer receiving updates ( almost done already ), and was removed from YT reinventing the whole content into small parts(playlists) for better exprience. *.*
 <br/>

  [![YouTube](https://img.shields.io/badge/-YouTube-red)](https://www.youtube.com/channel/UCWTh_y-OmZyR5eUijwWfFCA) in Arabic :)